The work of a freelance writer is much more than the writing itself.

 You’re writing for an audience, not for yourself!

-As long as you are fully aware of that exchange, you will produce articles they enjoy and perhaps even spend money on!
+As long as you are sufficiently aware of that exchange, you will produce articles they enjoy and even spend money on!

 By thinking of it this way, it’s likely that your writing will take on a whole new level which you might not have been able to attain before.
 This is definitely something that you should consider if you want to keep your customers happy and keep producing the best work you can.